Othmanali02/License-Plate-Recognition-Infinite/README.md

-Now, machine learning in python has allowed me to make a device that can sense when a car is near and turn on a camera, which processes the captured image (of the vehicle at a certain degree and angle) and sends an email to the client with the taken image of the car, a text with the license plate number, and a cropped image of the license plate.
+Now, machine learning in python has allowed me to make a device that can sense when a car is near and turn on a camera, which processes the captured image (of the vehicle at a certain angle) and sends an email to the client with the taken image of the car, a text with the license plate number, and a cropped image of the license plate.

 ## 🧬 Material